FamilySearch/GEDCOM/specification/gedcom.md

 - `MULTIMEDIA_LINK`: digital copies of the cited part of the source

 It is recommended that every `SOURCE_CITATION` point to a `SOURCE_RECORD`.
-However, if no source record is available a `voidPtr` can be used with the citation text in a `PAGE` substructure.
+However, a `voidPtr` can be used with the citation text in a `PAGE` substructure.
 The `PAGE` is defined to express a "specific location within the information referenced;" with a `voidPtr` there is no information referenced, so the `PAGE` may describe the entire source.